s60sc/ESP32-CAM_MJPEG2SD/README.md

 The application was originally based on the Arduino CameraWebServer example but has since been extensively modified, including contributions made by [@gemi254](https://github.com/gemi254).

-The ESP32 Cam module has 4MB of PSRAM which is used to buffer the camera frames and the construction of the AVI file to minimise the number of SD file writes, and optimise the writes by aligning them with the SD card sector size.
+The ESP32 Cam module has 4MB of PSRAM (8MB on ESP32S3) which is used to buffer the camera frames and the construction of the AVI file to minimise the number of SD file writes, and optimise the writes by aligning them with the SD card sector size.
 For playback the AVI is read from SD into a multiple sector sized buffer, and sent to the browser as timed individual frames.
 The SD card is used in **MMC 1 line** mode, as this is practically as fast as **MMC 4 line** mode and frees up pin 4 (connected to onboard Lamp), and pin 12 which can be used for eg a PIR.

 The AVI files are named using a date time format **YYYYMMDD_HHMMSS** with added frame size, recording rate, duration and frame count, eg **20200130_201015_VGA_15_60_900.avi**, and stored in a per day folder **YYYYMMDD**.
 If audio is included the filename ends with **_S**.
 The ESP32 time is set from an NTP server or connected browser client.